miguelprim/iglubit/content/en/career.md

 features:
   enable: true
   subtitle: "Career"
-  title: "Enjoy your career developing cool apps"
+  title: "Enjoy your career developing your skills in Germany"
-  description: "Through your passion in tech and software development, you can help us to bring nice ideas, into the real world."
+  description: "Develop your passion by developing your skills in an industrial project in Germany"

 ########### funfacts ##########
 funfacts: